 Protein shakes and powders are a quick and easy way to get a daily boost of nutrition and essential proteins--but are they safe for breastfeeding moms?
-Read along to learn all about the benefits of protein shakes, essential nutrients you need postpartum, and 4 nutritious shake lactation recipes!
+Read along to learn all about the benefits of protein shakes and the essential nutrients you need postpartum!

 Protein powders are a quick and easy way to add a boost of protein and nourishment into your diet.
 While they are safe, it's important to note that many protein powders on the market contain artificial sweeteners, fillers, thickeners and gums--which should be avoided!

 The good news is that our Majka Nourishing Lactation Protein Powder is vegan, non-GMO, dairy and soy free, alkaline, and contains no artificial sweeteners.
 Also, it is not just a good source of protein, but also a complete postnatal vitamin.
 So don’t worry mama--we've got you covered!

 While everyone has heard about Whey protein from body-building gurus, there are in fact other protein powders out there!
 Depending on food allergies, dietary restrictions, or simply preferences, there's an abundance of protein powders to choose from.
 Below you can find the most common protein powders found on the shelves: